lowkey42/lowkey42.github.com/_posts/2019-06-22-data_structure.md

 ---
 layout: post
 title: "World data structure"
-tagline: "Graph-Traversal, Triangulation and other fun things to do in non-euclidean space"
+tagline: "Graph-traversal, triangulation and other fun things to do in non-euclidean space"
 tags: [yggdrasill]
 excerpt_separateor: <!--more-->
 ---